craftcms/docs/docs/commerce/4.x/orders-carts.md

 #### `customer`

-Narrows the query results based on the customer.
+Narrows the query results based on the customer’s user account.

 Possible values include:

 | Value | Fetches orders…
 | - | -
+| `1` | with a customer with a user account ID of 1.
-| a [Customer](commerce4:craft\commerce\models\Customer) object | with a customer represented by the object.
+| a [User](https://docs.craftcms.com/api/v3/craft-elements-user.html) object | with a customer with a user account represented by the object.